 The panel were impressed by the strength of personal commitment animating the project and the powerful personal responses encouraged in the participants through the use of the Pot Gan theatrical mediumNCCPE Judges’ panel comment / 2016

-To bring the stories from the Dhaka slum dwellers to an even larger international audience, the Pot Gan performances were filmed to produce a documentary exploring Dr Joanne Jordan’s findings on the everyday realities of climate change.
+To bring the stories from the Dhaka informal dwellers to an even larger international audience, the Pot Gan performances were filmed to produce a documentary exploring Dr Joanne Jordan’s findings on the everyday realities of climate change.
 The documentary ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ was produced and directed by Green Ink, a Dhaka based new media studio specialising in documentaries.

 - Winner of The University of Manchester Making a Difference Awards 2017 for outstanding public engagement initiative (Out of over 130 applications)